QDMI v1.1.0

 The following two examples demonstrate how to return integer or enumeration properties of the device.

 Some properties are returned as a list of various data types.
-The following example shows how to return the coupling map of the device as a list of pairs of QDMI_Site's.
+The following example shows how to return the coupling map of the device as a list of QDMI_Site pairs.
 The pairs are flattened into a single list of QDMI_Site's.

-One crucial part of QDMI is, that it allows to submit a job to the device for execution.
+One crucial part of QDMI is that it allows submitting a job to the device for execution.
 The following example provides a mock implementation of the necessary functions to submit a job.
-The first example shows a mock implementation of QDMI_control_create_job_dev.
+The first example shows a mock implementation of QDMI_device_session_create_device_job.

-The function QDMI_control_set_parameter_dev allows to set different parameters for the job, e.g., the number of shots (QDMI_JOB_PARAMETER_SHOTS_NUM).
+The function QDMI_device_job_set_parameter allows setting different parameters for the job, for example, the number of shots (QDMI_JOB_PARAMETER_SHOTSNUM).

 After the job is set up, it can be submitted to the device.
-The following example shows a mock implementation of QDMI_control_submit_job_dev.
+The following example shows a mock implementation of QDMI_device_job_submit.

-For the full implementation of the example devices we refer to the respective source files in the QDMI repository, i.e., device.cpp
+For the full implementation of the example devices we refer to the respective source files in the QDMI repository, that is, device.cpp

 for the C++ implementation and device.c